duduyiq2001/lab3/readme.md

 We write a script `testit.sh` in `lab3client` folder to test all the testcase easily by using simple command.

-The whole detail are showing below.
+A brief detail of the testcases in `testit.sh` are showing below.

 ```bash
 # Define test case details in a list